flupes/svplume/journey.md

 on our to-do list.
 Once about ready, and with our four-year old son, we left San Francisco and started a two-year and journey of 3,360 nautical miles, including 65 days and 30 nights on the water as well as 46 stops.
-The journey took us along the busy and cold coast of California, the wild coast of Baja California in Mexico, the beautiful Sea of Cortez, and finally the lively west coast of mainland Mexico between San Carlos and La Cruz.
+The journey took us along the busy and cold coast of California, the wild coast of Baja California, Mexico, the beautiful Sea of Cortez, and finally the lively west coast of mainland Mexico between San Carlos and La Cruz.
 At the end of the journey, we trailed Plume back to San Francisco via road on a brand new trailer.
 Preparing for such a journey is a lot of work, and being three people on 27 feet can be a